puppetlabs/trapperkeeper-status/documentation/status-proxy-service.md

 * The status proxy service and the status service are running on separate webservers and ports
 * There is a new section in the config, `status-proxy`, with:
   * A url pointing the proxy to the status service.
-Note that he hostname of the url must be the CN or a SubjectAltName in the server certificate
+Note that the hostname of the url must be the CN or a SubjectAltName in the server certificate
   * SSL information that matches the SSL information for the webserver that the status service is running on